 Fear or Stress

-Parrots will destroy their own eggs if they feel in serious danger.
+Parrots will destroy their eggs if they feel stressed or in danger.
 This may be caused by:

 - Sudden noises